 Enerflex's operations are subject to risks inherent in the oil and natural gas services industry, such as equipment defects, malfunctions and failures, and natural disasters with resultant uncontrollable flows of oil and natural gas, fires, spills, and explosions.
 These risks could expose Enerflex to substantial liability for personal injury, loss of life, business interruption, property damage, pollution, and other liabilities.
 Enerflex carries prudent levels of insurance to protect the Company against these unforeseen events, subject to appropriate deductibles and the availability of coverage.
 In addition, the Company has procured a dedicated cyber insurance policy designed to help mitigate against the risk of cyber-related events (see "Risk Factors - Information Technology and Information Security") and executive liability insurance to limit exposure to unforeseen incidents.
+However, there can be no assurance that any such insurance policies will cover all loses or liabilities that may arise from the operation of Enerflex's business.
 An annual review of insurance coverage is completed to assess the risk of loss and risk mitigation alternatives.